 Considering the possibility of long jail terms and costly fines, understanding your defense options will give you a much better opportunity to defend your name and move on in life with your freedom intact.

 Dallas County Injury to an Elderly or Disabled Person Attorney

 No matter if an elderly or disabled individual was injured intentionally or unintentionally, the state will aggressively prosecute those who are suspected of assaulting a member of these physically and mentally vulnerable groups.

 With this in mind, immediately framing a defense strategy, with a capable criminal defense attorney, will allow you to effectively argue your case and increase your chances of getting the charges dropped or even completely dismissed.

 To schedule a free and confidential consultation to go over the specifics of your case, call (972) 233-5700 or send an online message today.
-The Law Offices of Richard C. McConathy proudly represent individuals in the north Texas counties of Dallas, Collin, Wise, Johnson, Tarrant, Denton, Ellis and Rockwall.
+Law Offices of Richard C. McConathy proudly represent individuals in the north Texas counties of Dallas, Collin, Wise, Johnson, Tarrant, Denton, Ellis, and Rockwall.

 Injury to an Elderly or Disabled Person under Texas Law